This is the simplest tutorial on how to add or update maps to your Garmin Sat Nav.

 If you do not want to remove nor touch the original maps (the ones that came when you bought your device), you can play safe and use an external SD card (read more at our “Best Travel Gadgets” post).
 You only need to create a folder called Garmin and copy your .img file in this directory.

 You can get a 4GB SD card for around USD 4: Kingston, SanDisk.
 You need to format it with FAT32 [Windows, Mac].
 Garmin says it will only accept up to a 4GB card for certain models, so check that in advance.
+Newer models can accept cards with more storage, in that case, you can get an Amazon Basics one with 128 GB for $17.

 Step 4.
 Check your new Map in your Sat Nav